Kim Kraft

 University of Washington, Scandinavian Studies Department, Seattle WA

-• Plan, teach, and assess Swedish language courses with a focus on Communicative Language Teaching and active learning strategies
+• Planned, taught, and assessed Swedish language courses with a focus on meaningful communication and active learning strategies

-• Facilitate departmental community-building events throughout the year
+• Facilitated departmental community-building events throughout the year

-• Pivoted to online instruction and advising with Zoom, Canvas, and other educational technologies during the global pandemic
+• Provided supplemental online instruction and advising with Zoom, Canvas, and other educational technologies

 Honors Program Academic Adviser